Erithax/interspace/README.md

 3) Install Dioxus CLI with `cargo install dioxus-cli`
 4) Fork the repo and clone it locally
 5) Serve the website locally with `dx serve`
-6) After editing the constellation, or to refetch Github stars, run `cargo run --bin regen_data` before serving again
-7) Build release with `dx build --release`
+6) Discard your changes to ./dist
-8) Create pull request
+7) Create pull request

 # Todo
 - [ ] Improve data